Svehla/dont-use-axios/README.md

 ## Extra

 Fetch is included in 18 as an axperimental API so it looks that we will not need to use node-fetch in the near future

+create service layer to have single source of true for your API requests